SatSearching/Renogy_ESP32/README.md

 For RS232, you need a cheap RS232 to TTL converter, for RS485, you need a cheap RS485 to TTL converter, my code works on either without having to select anything.

 Two circuit diagrams included of my system showing the different connections.

+My code is probably messy but works, I have added a lot of comments to help others that may be interested.

+This project and software is provided “as is," and you use at your own risk!